LeBenchmark/Interspeech2021/AER/README.md

 <a name="Access"></a>
 ## Access to Datasets

-Datasets used here were RECOLA and AlloSat, information regarding how to access them can be found below:
+Please follow the instructions given on the RECOLA and AlloSat websites in order to have access to data:

 RECOLA: https://diuf.unifr.ch/main/diva/recola/download.html